-2.1 In accordance with the constitution, the Cabinet is required to consult on the proposals before recommending an overall budget and required council tax to the Council for approval in February.
+2.1 In accordance with the Council's Constitution, the Cabinet is required to consult on the proposals, before recommending an overall budget and required council tax to the Council for approval in February.
 Scrutiny Committees must be consulted as part of this process.
 The timetable for the consultation on the budget is as follows: